California high-speed rail leader pushes state to support private investment

 California's construction is far from completion.
 Of the 119 miles (192 kilometers) of construction underway in the Central Valley, only a 22-mile (35-kilometer) stretch is ready for the track-laying phase, which isn’t set to start until next year.

 Finishing the line in the Valley is just the first step.
 Next, the train has to extend north toward the San Francisco Bay Area and south toward Los Angeles.
-Choudri's goal is to build to Gilroy, about 70 miles (113 kilometers) southeast of San Francisco.
+Choudri's goal within the next 20 years is to build to Gilroy, about 70 miles (113 kilometers) southeast of San Francisco.
 Under current public transit, it would then take at least one more train transfer to get into the city.

 Southward, he envisions building to Palmdale, 37 miles (60 kilometers) northeast of Los Angeles.
 From there, it takes more than one hour to drive or two hours on an existing train line to reach Los Angeles.